Skip to content

 │ ├── run.sh # Run script

-│ ├── clean.sh # Clean build artifacts
+│ ├── clean.sh # Clean build artifacts + results

-│ ├── inputfile/ # Simulation parameters
+│ ├── inputfile/ # Global simulation parameters

 │ └── ToolFiles/ # Toolpath files (.crs)